yuchi1989/ErrDoc/README.md

 ## Usage and Example
 ### 1.Path exploration
 #### Introduction
 The path exploration checkers are tools to traverse paths like error paths or non-error paths, which can be used for further program analysis.
-The following path exploration checkers can be used for general purpose.
+The following path exploration checkers can be used for general program analysis purpose.
 #### Example
 ##### *ErrDocAllPath.cpp*
 1. Copy this file to [llvm source folder]/tools/clang/lib/StaticAnalyzer/Checkers/